lkodinsson/MARS/Appendix/Actions.md

 **Action Type:** One Action

 Make an attack on a target with one of your wielded weapons or with your bare hands.
 When making an attack, first roll your appropriate combat skill against your target's deflection.
-A result of a graze or better is considered a hit.
+A result of a graze, success, or critical, are all considered a hit, and a failure is considered a miss.

 On a hit, you then roll your weapon's damage.
 Damage from successful hits are reduced by the target's damage reduction.
-Damage from grazing hits are reduced by half (rounded up) or the target's damage reduction (whichever reduces more damage).
+Damage from grazing hits are reduced by 5 in addition to the target's damage reduction.
 The minimum amount of damage that is dealt by a hit is 1 damage.
 Critical hits both ignore damage reduction and deal bonus damage as specified by the weapon used.

 Additional attacks made during the same turn get a -5 penalty to hit for each attack made before it in the same turn.
 This penalty applies to all forms of attack actions (such as maneuvers) except for reactions (such as by a readied action).
 This is known as the *multiple attack penalty*.